borbware/unity-basics-course/project-management/2-git-continued.md

 * ***Note:*** If you have GitLens, check the Commits view in the Source control tab to see the commit history.

+## Revert one file to a previous state

+* Sometimes you want to revert just one file to its previous state
+* For that, you need to figure out the commit hash of the state you want to return to
+* Find that out in one of the following methods:
+  * `git log --oneline`
+  * VS Code: *Source control > File history*
+  * GitHub: check commits
+* Then, run
+  * `git checkout <commit-hash> -- <filename>`

 ## Collaboration in Unity

 * ***The zeroth rule:*** Make sure that everyone on team uses the same Unity and package versions.